danialmd81/my_readmes/README.md

 ## License

-Feel free to use and adapt these guides for your own purposes.
+Feel free to use and adapt these guides for your